landonwjohnson/landonwjohnson/README.md

 ## 👋 Hello!
 I'm Landon Johnson

-I'm a passionate developer dedicated to creating helpful tools, content, and communities.
+I'm a passionate developer who enjoys creating tools and content and engaging with the community.
+I embrace failing fast, iterating quickly, and constantly seeking growth.
+Programming is more than just a job for me—it's a way to give back.
+My hobbies frequently involve computers, where I'm always building on or branching off from the skills I've already developed.

 ### NPM Packages
-Discover the NPM packages I have created, designed to offer reliable, well-tested functions for seamless integration into any project.
-My motivation lies in building robust code through test-driven development, promoting DRY (Don't Repeat Yourself) principles, and enhancing code reuse and efficiency.
-This approach streamlines development, reduces redundancy, and fosters a productive coding environment, making your projects more efficient and maintainable.
+Explore the NPM packages I've built and designed for seamless integration and reliable performance.
+I promote DRY (Don't Repeat Yourself) principles and improve project code reuse and efficiency.

+These packages are for personal use, helping me manage shared code across projects to save time and avoid repetition.
+They're not intended for broad adoption.
+While the documentation is minimal, it's available for anyone interested.
+These packages are practical tools to meet my needs—they're not designed to have catchy names or to be groundbreaking ideas.
+I don't plan on using them in projects at companies that hire me as an employee.
+They are stepping stones and enjoyable learning projects created to maintain productivity.

+> "If you are not embarrassed by the first version of your product, you’ve launched too late." — Reid Hoffman

+ If the idea were solid and fun, I would be interested in collaborating with other people to build a meaningful NPM package.

 | <sub>Name</sub>                                                      | <sub>Downloads</sub>                                                                                        | <sub>For</sub>                                                                                        | <sub>Description</sub>                                                                                                                     |
 |----------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------|